 Central Wales - Elenydd was originally conceived as a Climbers’ Club (CC) title (an interim guide and new route supplement to replace the 2002 Meirionnydd guide) .
 However, it soon became apparent that a new and essentially undiscovered guidebook area in Mid Wales awaited publication.
 When the CC withdrew from the project in early 2015, thus cancelling all plans to replace Meirionnydd (other than the Moelwynion), the guidebook team of local CC members decided to carry on and produce the first ever guide to Mid/Central Wales.
-This very quickly developed into an entirely predictable 'new route fever' scenario, mainly driven by a small, close-knit group of friends and local activists, namely Sy Finch, Doug Kerr, Pete Trickey and Dave Williams.
+Extensive exploration, including the innovative use of geological survey maps to identify potential climbing locations, very quickly developed into an entirely predictable 'new route fever' scenario which was mainly driven by a small, close-knit group of friends and local activists, namely Sy Finch, Doug Kerr, Pete Trickey and Dave Williams.
 The rest is history.

-© Steep Stone™, trading as Steep Stone Climbing and Steep Stone Publishing.
+© Steep Stone™, T/A Steep Stone Climbing and Steep Stone Publishing.

 All rights reserved.